-As we use our data to explore the answers to these questions, we begin to make decisions that prevent out of stocks and have longer term impact – such as solidifying our search position longer than just our next out of stock.
+As you use competitive data to explore the answers to these questions, you make decisions that prevent out of stocks and have longer term impact – such as solidifying your search position longer than your next out of stock.

-As potentially damaging as out-of-stocks are in terms of sales and brand loyalty, there is also significant strategic opportunity that sits with having the right knowledge.
+Even though out of stocks are potentially damaging in terms of sales and brand loyalty, there is a significant strategic opportunity that sits the right knowledge.

-This starts with a thorough understanding of the relationship between your out-of-stocks and your competitors’ out-of-stocks.
+Start with a thorough understanding of the relationship between your out of stocks and your competitors’ out of stocks.
 All brands fear being substituted, but for example, what do you need to do to be the substitute of choice when your competitor is out of stock?

-Looking at competitive data, you can not only see when your competitor is out of stock, but also how you or other brands are positioned during the competitor out-of-stock to fill the space.
+Look at competitive data to see when your competitor is out of stock and how you or other brands are positioned during the competitor out of stock to fill the space.

-Similarly, out-of-stocks hurt retailers because at times an out-of-stock means a shopper is looking someplace else for your product.
-If you can demonstrate that you are open to reducing out-of-stocks in collaboration with your retail partners, the collaborative possibilities are endless.
+Plus, out of stocks hurt retailers because it can mean a shopper goes someplace else for the product.
+If you can demonstrate that you’re open to reducing out of stocks in collaboration with your retail partners, the combined possibilities are endless.

-Being out-of-stock does mean that your shopper can’t buy your product and a lost sale.
-However, the failure to elevate and bring visibility to potential losses and strategic opportunities surrounding out-of-stocks also results in lost sales of a potentially greater magnitude.
+Being out of stock means that your shopper can’t buy your product, and you’ve lost a sale.
+However, the failure to elevate and bring visibility to potential losses and strategic opportunities surrounding out of stocks also results in lost sales of a potentially greater magnitude.

-For brands to finally answer the “how do I stay in stock” question, they also must invest in the data to answer more complex questions that provide strategic direction at the product and store level to create lasting, revenue-impacting change.
+For brands to finally answer the “how do I stay in stock” question, you must invest in competitive data.
+Competitive data will answer complex questions and provide strategic direction at the product and store level to create lasting, revenue-impacting change.